 Text Classification

-Text classification assigns a label to a piece of text — sentiment, spam, topic, toxicity, or emotion.
-Create a text-classification pipeline; device=0 runs it on the first GPU.
+Text classification puts a label on a piece of text.
+The label could be sentiment, spam, topic, toxicity, or emotion.
+We create a text-classification pipeline.
+Here, device=0 runs it on the first GPU.

 classifier = pipeline("text-classification", device=0)